MarbleBag/Gobchat/docs/README.md

 Will be turned into this:

 ![Enhanced chat overlay](screen_formated.jpg)

+### Chat tabs
+Create as many tabs as you like and control which channels are visible and what formatting to apply

 #### Roleplay specific formatting
 Gobchat applies specific colors to speech, emote and ooc comments